How to manage difficult conversations at work

 Difficult conversations at work.
-They’re awkward, sometimes unpleasant and, ultimately, inevitable in any workplace dynamic.
+They’re awkward, sometimes unpleasant but, ultimately, inevitable in any workplace dynamic.
 You know when you have to talk to Justin about how he keeps showing up 45 minutes late or Ashley because she’s underdelivering on projects?
 We’ve all been there.

 Seventy percent of employees avoid difficult conversations in the workplace, according to a study by career-coaching startup Bravely, this can lower morale and cause a toxic work environment.
 Facebook COO Sheryl Sandberg encourages her employees to have tough conversations at least once a week.
 If you’re not having them, you’re not growing, she says.

 So, how do we encourage tough conversations and handle them eloquently?
 We’ll tell you how to have difficult conversations at work.
 Plus, check out our infographic below for some quick tips.

 Nine tips for handling difficult conversations at work

 It’s common for defenses to be high when difficult conversations roll around, so it’s key that you have a plan for when they do.
 Help make feedback a natural aspect of your organization and frame your thinking so that it’s key to growth and development.
 Here are a few tips to help make these conversations easier.

 1. Don’t avoid it